azubaidi84/practical_project_2020/README.md

 positional arguments:
 -------
   filename :    	str, path to wav files to be converted.
 Can be used with wildcard * .wav.
-  n_fft:
-  mps_n_fft:
-  hop_length:

 keyword arguments:
 ------
+  n_fft:        int, window length of spectrogram
+  mps_n_fft:    int, windto length for extracting the MPS
+  hop_length:   int, step size for extracting MEL spectrogram
+  sr:           int, sampling rate (Hz) of auditory files (set to 44100 Hz by default)

 optional arguments:
 ------